-Camellias that are correctly planted and cared for rarely develop serious disease problems, but known diseases of this plant include leaf spot, dieback, leaf and bud gall, and root rot.
+Camellias that are correctly planted and cared for rarely develop serious disease problems, but known diseases of this plant include algal leaf spot, dieback, leaf and bud gall, and root rot.
+Attention should be given to improving general cultural practices if these problems appear.